 Along with the Open divisions in 1997 the Mens and Womens 20 years divisions also became a regional based competition moving away from the "State versus State" concept.
 Their event commenced with the Eastern States Championship in Tamworth in 1984 predominantly with New South Wales, Queensland and the Australian Capital Territory.
 The other states participated in the Southern States Championships which were first held in Melbourne in 1985.

 The inaugural winners in Mens 20’s were the Brisbane City Cobras whilst the Womens 20’s was won by the Sunwest Razorbacks.
 In the overall championships the Sydney Metropolitan came first with the Gold Coast Sharks one point behind in second place and the Northern Eagles and Sunwest Razorbacks a further point back in third place.
-The Youth divisions were discontinued with the introduction of the T-League.
+The Youth divisions were discontinued with the introduction of the T-League but were resurrected in 2022.

 NTL Youth Results